 We call this way of playing “connected Kahoot!’ing.”
 In essence, it means playing a live game of Kahoot!, but with students or whole classes in another location – home, different campus, even different country.
 Participants use Kahoot! with an online video conferencing tool (with screen sharing capability) to facilitate this.
 Here are the basic tools you’ll need:

 - A webcam, so other participants can see you.

 - Video conferencing tool, for example, free options such as Google Hangouts, Skype or Zoom.

 - Ability to share your screen – most video conferencing tools offer this ability.

-Download our detailed guide on connected Kahoot!’ing included in our certification program to learn more about this way of playing across distance, or watch this tutorial:
+to Download our detailed guide on connected Kahoot!’ing included in our certification program to learn more about this way of playing across distance, or watch this tutorial:

 3. Encourage students to create and share their own kahoots